blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`bytes_t *`](#bytes-t)

 #### serialize_account

 ```c
 bytes_t* serialize_account(d_token_t *a);
 ```

-creates rlp-encoded raw bytes for a account.
+Creates rlp-encoded raw bytes for an account.

 The bytes must be freed with b_free after use!

 arguments:
 ```eval_rst